qmphan/smartcontact-app.github.io/pages/Statistics/Agent-connection-log.md

 ## Agent connection log

-This page displays statistical data about the connection of all advisors.
+This page displays statistical data about the connection of all agents.

 You can use the filters to see only the relevant data you need.
 ![Agent connection log](/images/agent-connection-log.png)